 The original Auditorium and Classroom Building, popularly known as the R Building (also previously known as the A Building), received a seismic upgrade and PWA Moderne remodel following the 1933 Long Beach earthquake.
-For Roosevelt High alumni and Angelenos alike, the original Auditorium and Classroom Building remains an iconic representation of Roosevelt High and Boyle Heights.
+For Roosevelt High alumni and Angelenos alike, the original Auditorium and Classroom Building, were an iconic representation of Roosevelt High and Boyle Heights.

 Roosevelt High garnered national attention for the role it, along with four other Los Angeles high schools, played in the East L.A.
 Chicano Student Walkouts (Blowouts) of March 1968.

 In 2018, the National Trust for Historic Preservation included the five Walkout schools, including Roosevelt High School, on America's 11 Most Endangered Historic Places list.
 Roosevelt High's iconic R Building and Auditorium were demolished as part of LAUSD's Comprehensive Modernization Program in 2019.

 In March 1968, Roosevelt High School—along with Wilson, Lincoln, Belmont, and Garfield High Schools—was thrust into the national spotlight when thousands of Chicanx students and supporters staged a series of organized walkouts to demand educational equity, known as the East L.A.
 Chicano Student Walkouts (“Blowouts”).

 Though school administrators locked the gates to prevent students from leaving, and LAPD squad cars surrounded the campus to intimidate the strikers, such actions would not prevent students from participating in the Walkouts.